How to Innovate in Finance, Future Trends & Challenges According to Bjorn Cumps

 - Recap

 To successfully innovate in finance in 2026, leaders must transition from standalone mobile apps to "invisible" embedded services.
 Bjorn Cumps is a professor of management practice in financial services innovation & fintech at Vlerick Business School and a board member of Fintech Belgium.
-In our experience, his focus on the 10x value growth of embedded finance and the 337% surge in fintech engagement is vital for navigating today's platform-driven economy.
+His insights into the criticality of digital transformation for "slow money" products and improving user retention, where 40% of customers will leave their current provider for a better digital experience, are vital for navigating today's platform-driven economy.

 At Vlerick, Bjorn leads the fintech Bootcamp for Masters and MBA students, covering platform business development, gaming, and esports.
-As an expert in Enterprise Architecture & Platform Ecosystem Management, he conducts research for businesses scaling into emerging markets—where mobile-first fintech is currently boosting bank account adoption for hundreds of millions of previously unbanked users in regions like South America.
+As an expert in Enterprise Architecture & Platform Ecosystem Management, he conducts research for businesses scaling into emerging markets where mobile-first fintech continues to boost financial inclusion for millions globally.
+For instance, digitalization of products like pensions, savings, and insurance could boost banking revenue by 14.2%, highlighting areas ripe for innovation.
 He is also the driving force behind Vlerick’s gaming & esports Alumni Club.

 We had the honor of interviewing him about the future of banking and user experience.
 Here’s what we discussed: